Sort4fun/Sales-Analysis/README.md

 past year.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations,and gain a deeper understanding of the company's performance.

 ### Data Source
-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "TNMTretailsales.csv" file, containing detailed information about each sale made by the company.
   - [Download Here](https://import.cdn.thinkific.com/507876/courses/2143833/TNMTRetailsalesdocforCapstoneProject-230126-094456.xlsx)

 ### Data Cleaning and preparation